ucberkeley/brc-datacarpentry-2018/intro.md

  - interactive jobs
  - batch/background jobs

-Here's an example job script that I'll run.
+Here's an example job script for a batch job.
 You'll need to modify the various "--" flags for your own work.

 ```
 #!/bin/bash